Expertise

 45th Annual Intensive Trial Advocacy Workshop (ITAW)

-Risa Kirshblum, Sana Halwani, and Jonathan Chen, will be participating as instructors at the 45th Annual Intensive Trial Advocacy Workshop (ITAW), hosted by Osgoode Professional Development.
-This program gathers over 100 experts in advocacy skills training and guest speakers who are active members of the Bench and Bar.
-Attendees will have the opportunity to develop and refine their advocacy skills.
+Risa Kirshblum, Sana Halwani, and Jonathan Chen participated as instructors at the 45th Annual Intensive Trial Advocacy Workshop (ITAW), hosted by Osgoode Professional Development.
+This program gathered over 100 experts in advocacy skills training and guest speakers who are active members of the Bench and Bar.
+Attendees had the opportunity to develop and refine their advocacy skills.

 -